Donating Food Through a Share Pantry

 - Any signs of tampering

-Discard any foods which are suspected of having spoiled or been contaminated.
+Discard any foods that are suspected of having spoiled or been contaminated.
 Repairs should be made based on its maintenance needs and to keep pests out.
 The share pantry should be kept clean, especially if any of the foods have leaked or dirtied the shelves.

 We would like to thank the Washington State Department of Health for permission to adapt their resource for this publication.